ontoportal/documentation/_includes/shared_doc/developer_guide/widgets_tree.md

-#### {{ include.portal }} Ontology Tree Widget
+#### {{ page.portal }} Ontology Tree Widget
-Developers can put a widget on their website that displays the {{ include.atom }} tree, or a part of it, with the same result obtained in the "Visualize" tab in {{ include.portal }}.
+Developers can put a widget on their website that displays the {{ page.atom }} tree, or a part of it, with the same result obtained in the "Visualize" tab in {{ page.portal }}.

 **Description**
-The {{ include.atom }} tree widget is an embeddable Flex application that allows users to interact with a tree to browse {{ include.atoms }}.
-The widget can be configured to display a list of all the EcoPortal {{ include.atoms }}, allowing users to select which one to view, or can be set to view a particular {{ include.atom }}.
+The {{ page.atom }} tree widget is an embeddable Flex application that allows users to interact with a tree to browse {{ page.atoms }}.
+The widget can be configured to display a list of all the EcoPortal {{ page.atoms }}, allowing users to select which one to view, or can be set to view a particular {{ page.atom }}.
 Moreover, there are several JavaScript helper functions for the widget, allowing it to be used as a fully functional component in other applications.

 **Location**
 To use the tree widget, you have to add the following files:
-- http://{{ include.portalURL }}/widgets/jquery.ncbo.tree.css
+- http://{{ page.portalURL }}/widgets/jquery.ncbo.tree.css
-- http://{{ include.portalURL }}/widgets/jquery.ncbo.tree-2.0.2.js
+- http://{{ page.portalURL }}/widgets/jquery.ncbo.tree-2.0.2.js

 or the minified versions:
-- http://{{ include.portalURL }}/widgets/minified/jquery.ncbo.tree.min.css
+- http://{{ page.portalURL }}/widgets/minified/jquery.ncbo.tree.min.css
-- http://{{ include.portalURL }}/widgets/minified/jquery.ncbo.tree-2.0.2.min.js
+- http://{{ page.portalURL }}/widgets/minified/jquery.ncbo.tree-2.0.2.min.js

 **Setup**
 jQuery is required in order to use the tree widget.
 If jQuery is not still in your project, you have to include it as follows: